topher200/balanced-teams/README.md

 Given the miles times of a team of people, we need to create N relay teams.
 Each relay team should be equally balanced in times, so that they should all be expected to finish around the same time.
-In addtion, we want to balanced based on number of players on each time, and the number of players of each gender on each team.
+In addtion, we want to balance based on number of players on each team and the number of players of each gender on each team.

 ## Algorithm